chylex/TweetDuck/README.md

 * **Desktop development with C++**
   * VC++ 2017 v141 toolset

-After opening the solution, download the following NuGet packages by right-clicking on the solution and selecting **Restore NuGet Packages**, or manually running this command in the **Package Manager Console**:
+After opening the solution, right-click the solution and select **Restore NuGet Packages**, or manually run this command in the **Package Manager Console**:
 ```
 PM> Install-Package CefSharp.WinForms -Version 65.0.0-pre01
 ```